Feature Settings for Editions

 Protobuf Editions features and how they affect protobuf behavior.

-This topic provides an overview of the features that are included in Edition 2023.
-Each subsequent edition’s features will be added to this topic.
+This topic provides an overview of the features that are included in the released edition versions.
+Subsequent editions’ features will be added to this topic.
 We announce new editions in the News section.

 Prototiller

-Prototiller is a command-line tool that converts proto2 and proto3 definition files to Editions syntax.
+Prototiller is a command-line tool that updates proto schema configuration files between syntax versions and editions.
 It hasn’t been released yet, but is referenced throughout this topic.

 Features

-The following sections include all of the behaviors that are configurable using features in Edition 2023.
+The following sections include all of the behaviors that are configurable using features in editions.
 Preserving proto2 or proto3 Behavior shows how to override the default behaviors so that your proto definition files act like proto2 or proto3 files.
-For more information on how Editions and Features work together to set behavior, see Protobuf Editions Overview.
+For more information on how editions and features work together to set behavior, see Protobuf Editions Overview.

-Each of the following sections has an entry for what scope the feature applies to.
-This can include file, enum, message, or field.
+Each of the following sections has a comment that states what scope the feature can be applied to.
 The following sample shows a mock feature applied to each scope:

 option features.bar = BAZ;